Kosovo

-Kosovo is a developing country, with an upper-middle-income economy.
-It has experienced solid economic growth over the last decade as measured by international financial institutions since the onset of the financial crisis of 2007–2008.
-Kosovo is a member of the International Monetary Fund, World Bank, and has applied for membership in the Council of Europe, UNESCO, Interpol, and for observer status in the Organisation of Islamic Cooperation.
+Kosovo is a developing country with an upper-middle-income economy.
+It has experienced solid economic growth over the last decade, as measured by international financial institutions, since the onset of the 2008 financial crisis.
+Kosovo is a member of the International Monetary Fund, the World Bank Group, European Bank for Reconstruction and Development, Venice Commission, and the International Olympic Committee, and has applied for membership in the Council of Europe, UNESCO, and Interpol, as well as observer status in the Organisation of Islamic Cooperation.
 In December 2022, Kosovo filed a formal application to become a member of the European Union.

-Name
+Etymology

+The name Kosovo is of South Slavic origin.
+Kosovo (Косово) is the Serbian neuter possessive adjective of kos (кос), 'blackbird', an ellipsis for Kosovo Polje, 'Blackbird Field', the name of a karst field situated in the eastern half of today's Kosovo and the site of the 1389 Battle of Kosovo Field.
+In the Middle Ages, territory to the west of Kosovo was known as 'Metohija' because large portions of land were owned by Serbian Orthodox monasteries and the Mount Athos.
+The name of the karst field was applied to a wider area for the first time when the Ottoman Vilayet of Kosovo was created in 1877.